Abhijeet-Pal/DDP/README.md

 Here, we have compared our model of DenseNet121 with CBAM, weighted cross entropy loss, no augmentations with the YOLO-ODD model using only one subfolder of the Raw Dataset, with nearly 200 images each for one class.
 There are only 5 classes in this subfolder of the dataset.

 ## Densenet121_CBAM_Albumentations_Cutmix_WCE.ipynb
 Here, we have used Densenet121 model, with CBAM and Weighted Cross Entropy Loss, albumentations, cutmix.
 For 8 classes, Anthracnose and Twister are combined.
 Dataset structure needs to be same.
 Have combined the classes in the initial code blocks, don't need to make a new dataset.
+Model Name : densenet_cbam_cutmix_albumentation.pth

 ## DenseNet121_CBAM_CutMix_WCE.ipynb
 Here, we have used DenseNet121 with CBAM, WCE loss and CutMix augmentations for 8 classes, twister and anthracnose combined.
-This is our best model with 96.9% accuracy
+This is our best model with 96.9% accuracy, Model Name : densenet_cutmix_cbam.pth

 ## DenseNet121_CBAM_Focal_Loss.ipynb
 We use DenseNet121 with CBAM, Focal Loss, no augmentations for 8 classes, twister and anthracnose combined.
+Model Name : densenet_cbam_focal_loss.pth

 ## DenseNet121_CBAM_WCE.ipynb
 Have used DenseNet121 with CBAM, WCE, no augmentations for 8 classes, twister and anthracnose combined.
+Model Name : densenet_cbam_wce.pth

 ## DenseNet121_LORA_WCE.ipynb
 We use LORA (Low Rank Adaptation) to train the initial layer of a DenseNet121 model.
-Need dataset structure to be as shown in Dataset Structure above, no other changes required
+Need dataset structure to be as shown in Dataset Structure above, no other changes required , Model name : densenet121_lora.pth